bonitasoft/bonita-doc/md/bpm-api.md

 #### Description

 A process parameter is a variable attached to process.
 The parameter value is set at deployment, and applies to all cases of the process.
-This feature is available in Performance, Efficiency, and Teamwork editions.
+This feature is available in Entreprise, Performance, Efficiency, and Teamwork editions.

 #### Identifier